Getting Started (on Azure)

 Access your new instance in a web browser.
 Use its public DNS or IP address. http://YourInstanceIP/

 This diagram illustrates the basic architecture of OpenShot Cloud API.
-A server listens for video editing tasks, and then sends those to an available worker.
-A worker processes each job (one at a time), rendering a final video.
-When a worker is done, it can optionally POST to a webhook URL, upload the video to S3, or the video file can be downloaded as needed.
-All servers and workers share files using HTTP, for accessing source assets (i.e. logos, videos, music files) and for sharing the final rendered output video.
+A server listens for video editing commands using a HTTP REST API, and stores project data in a local PostgreSQL database.
+When a video needs to be exported / rendered, it then sends those tasks to an available worker.
+A worker processes each video project (one at a time), rendering a final video.
+When a worker is done, it can optionally POST to a webhook URL, upload the video to cloud storage, or the video file can be manually downloaded.
+All servers and workers share files using HTTP for accessing source assets (i.e. video, audio, image files) and for sharing the final rendered output video.
+NOTE: You can run the entire architecture on a single virtual machine instance, or optionally separate the workers (which allows for auto-scaling the pool of workers).

-The server should be configured with a large enough EBS volume to handle all files you intend to store.
-And if you are done with a project after exporting/rendering, it is best to delete it (and the source files will be removed automatically).
+The server should be configured with a large enough disk / volume to handle all files you intend to store.
+When you are done with a project (after exporting/rendering), it is best practice to move the final rendered video to cloud storage and delete the project (which will delete all project-related source files automatically and help manage disk space).

 REST is a design pattern for web services modeled around HTTP requests.
 Each operation uses its own HTTP method: